MITLibraries/guides/deploy/cicd.rst

 Continuous Integration/Deployment
 =================================

 Your first choice for CI/CD should be Github Actions.
-If you are having trouble getting this to work, please ask in #engineering.
+If you are having trouble getting this to work, please ask in the #engineering Slack channel.

 .. sidebar:: Heroku Deploys